brunoterkaly/virtual-machine-scale-sets/README.md

 ![](./images/image0082.jpg)

-_Figure 23:  We are SSH'd into each of the VM's and the scale set_
+_Figure 25:  We are SSH'd into each of the VMs and the scale set_

 ![](./images/image0085.jpg)

-_Figure 24:  Installing Stress (sounds funny)_
+_Figure 26:  Installing Stress (sounds funny)_

 ![](./images/image0088.jpg)

-_Figure 25:  Remember to install it on all of the VM's and the scale set_
+_Figure 27:  Remember to install it on all of the VMs and the scale set_

 ![](./images/image0091.jpg)

-_Figure 26:  Verifying %CPU Utilization_
+_Figure 28:  Verifying %CPU Utilization_

 **Some key points.**

 - Scale out is based on average CPU across the scale set.
-- You can scale up too (More CPU, Memory, Storage)
+- You can scale up too (More CPU, Memory, Storage).
-- The whole cycle can take 20 minutes for all the magic to happen (VMs provisioned, de-provisioned, etc)
+- The whole cycle can take 20 minutes for all the magic to happen (VMs provisioned, de-provisioned, etc).
-- Insights pipeline needs to be initiated (e.g. create storage account, start sending data, initialize Insights engine etc.)
+- Insights pipeline needs to be initiated (e.g. create storage account, start sending data, initialize Insights engine etc.).
-- After the first scale event, you can expect scale events to take 5-10 minutes depending on timing (5 minute sampling plus time to start VM etc)
+- After the first scale event, you can expect scale events to take 5-10 minutes depending on timing (5 minute sampling plus time to start VM etc).

 ![](./images/image0094.jpg)

-_Figure 27:  Make sure you wait_
+_Figure 29:  Make sure you wait_

 ## Success - VMs in scale set provisioned

 This is actually exactly what we were looking for.
-Notice that two additional VM's got brought online to accommodate and compensate for the massive spike in CPU utilization.
+Notice that two additional VMs got brought online to accommodate and compensate for the massive spike in CPU utilization.
 If you think about it, three virtual machines running at 80% utilization need to be at 40% minimum, given the sudden and massive spike.
-So the question becomes what number of additional VM's are needed to bring down the CPU to a reasonable level.
-I like that Azure brought 2 VM's online, not just one.
+So the question becomes what number of additional VMs are needed to bring down the CPU to a reasonable level.
+I like that Azure brought 2 VMs online, not just one.
 Feels like a safer but prudent reaction to CPU spikes.
 `
 I will conclude this post right here but there is more to talk about.
 I encourage everybody to go simply do some searching around the web for guidance around Azure scale sets.

 ![](./images/image0100.jpg)

-_Figure 28:  the moment we have been waiting for_
+_Figure 30:  the moment we have been waiting for_

 ## Conclusion

 This brief walk-through has taken you from beginning to end, allowing you to see how a scale set is constructed, how to set up some metrics to trigger scale up and scale-down events.
-This post took you through a detailed walk-through all the way to the point of validating that scale sets work and that additional VM's can be brought online in the event of high CPU utilization across the cluster.
+This post took you through a detailed walk-through all the way to the point of validating that scale sets work and that additional VMs can be brought online in the event of high CPU utilization across the cluster.